 If I have or had DACA and am in the process of adjusting to a permanent immigration status through another process (for example, through my U.S. citizen spouse), should I still apply to renew DACA?

 You may apply to renew DACA while simultaneously applying for another type of immigration relief.
-Whether it is worth applying for both is a decision you will need to make, preferably with the help of an experienced attorney or a BIA-accredited representative who works for a nonprofit organization that helps people with immigration matters.
+Whether it is worth applying for both is a decision you will need to make, preferably with the help of an experienced attorney or an OLAP-accredited representative who works for a nonprofit organization that helps people with immigration matters.

 I applied to renew my DACA but have not heard back from USCIS.
 Why is it taking them so long to process my application?